ashutosh7i/PasswordMan/README.md

 # PasswordMan:-

-##### Password Man is a PHP bases password Manager🔏 used to generate Highly secure passwords and Store them to local storage in a encrypted form.
+##### Password Man is a PHP based password Manager🔏 used to generate Highly secure passwords and Store them to local storage in a encrypted form.
 To decrypt Passwords later we use a user defined key🔑.

 # Utility:-